Alternative Energy

 As well as more range, another benefit of using hydrogen as fuel is how vehicles can be refueled in roughly the same time as with gasoline or diesel, compared to the roughly 30-60 minutes for an electric car plugged into a high-speed charger.
 And, while hydrogen cars have a tailpipe, the only emission is water.

-In simple terms, hydrogen vehicles use the fuel to create electricity on-board, instead of storing it in heavy battery packs.
-This is then used to drive motors just like a regular electric car.
-Auto giant Toyota has produced hydrogen cars for several years now, but sales remain low and there are very few fueling stations — echoing the same chicken-and-egg problem initially faced by battery-powered electric cars.
+In simple terms, hydrogen vehicles use the fuel to create electricity onboard instead of storing it in heavy battery packs.
+This electricity is then used to drive motors just like a regular electric car.
+Auto giant Toyota has produced hydrogen cars for several years now, but sales remain low, and there are very few fueling stations—echoing the same chicken-and-egg problem initially faced by battery-powered electric cars.

-Tesla partly solves this problem over the last decade with its own Supercharger network, which years after it opened is still heralded as the best way to power an electric vehicle, exceeding the speed, scale and ease-of-use of other charging networks.
+Tesla partly solved this problem over the last decade with its own Supercharger network, which, years after opening, is still heralded as the best way to power an electric vehicle.
+It exceeds the speed, scale, and ease of use of other charging networks.

 As for Nikola's truck itself, the Badger will be manufactured by an OEM partner, a name that is expected to be announced soon, and will be available to pre-order with a deposit sometime later in 2020.
 There's no word yet about when deliveries will begin, or how much the Badger will cost.